cbrnr/sleepecg/doc/source/heartbeat_detection.md

 ![LTDB runtimes](./img/ltdb_runtime_logscale.svg)

 We also evaluated detection performance on all [MITDB](https://physionet.org/content/mitdb/1.0.0/) records.
-We defined a successful detection if it was within 100ms (i.e. 36 samples) of the corresponding annotation (using a tolerance here is necessary because annotations usually do not coincide with the exact R peak locations).
+We defined a successful detection if it was within 100 ms (36 samples) of the corresponding annotation (using a tolerance here is necessary because annotations usually do not coincide with the exact R peak locations).
 In terms of recall, precision, and F1 score, our detector is among the best heartbeat detectors available.

 ![MITDB metrics](./img/mitdb_metrics.svg)